LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 ### Transitioning from Individual Contributor to Manager

+- [Advice for a New Executive](https://larahogan.me/blog/advice-for-new-executive/) - by Lara Hogan.
+Takeaway: nine tips for getting off to a successful start, such as "find/create a peer support group" and "partner absurdly closely with product and make sure you understand priorities and the head of product understands tradeoffs."
+Comes with explanations for each tip.

 - [The 'Aha' Behind Leading Aha Moments](https://www.forbes.com/sites/georgebradt/2014/10/15/the-aha-behind-leading-aha-moments/#513e93a94505) - by George Bradt.
 Takeaway: Aha moments are pleasurable, because the experience makes us feel smarter.
 Making others feel smart, not making others see how smart you are, is the goal.

 - [Assessing Technical Risks for Startups](http://katemats.com/assessing-technical-risks-for-startups-new-tech-leader-series/) - by kate{mats}.
 Takeaway: "As a new technology executive it is imperative that you take the time to understand the technology strategy and risk and communicate that to senior management."
 Comes with a great checklist for doing just that.